 “Jesus came to raise the dead.
 He did not come to reward the rewardable, improve the improvable, or correct the correctible; he came simply to be the resurrection and the life of those who will take their stand on a death he can use instead of on a life he cannot.”
 (Capon, 158-59)

 The Scriptures are a fountain of life for all who thirst!
 “Come, everyone who thirsts, come to the waters; and he who has no money, come, buy and eat!
 Come, buy wine and milk without money and without price.”
 (Isa.
 55:1) All crying souls find their respite in none but “the God of all grace.”
 This is the declaration of the Word: that all who are thirsty will find their quenching, that all who are hungry will find their fill, that all who are weary will find their rest, that all who are fearful will find their safety, that all who are lost will find their refuge in Christ alone.

 Therefore, “let none stand back as if their sins were too great to be forgiven, or their case too bad to be cured.
-Jesus is an Advocate who never lost a cause — a Physician who never lost a patient — His blood cleanseth from all sin, and through Him the door of heaven stands open to publicans, harlots, the chief of sinners.”3 Pray to God that you’re made to see your deadness so that He can impart His life.
+Jesus is an Advocate who never lost a cause — a Physician who never lost a patient — his blood cleanseth from all sin, and through him the door of heaven stands open to publicans, harlots, the chief of sinners.”
+(Guthrie, Man and the Gospel, 205-6) Pray to God that you’re made to see your deadness so that he can impart his life.
 There’s life and hope in the Word.
 Rejoice!